 Variables are containers that can hold data values.
-Variables in Python are dynamically typed, Meaning the datatype is inferred frm their assigned value.
+Variables in Python are dynamically typed, meaning the datatype is inferred from their assigned value.

 Python has the following data types built-in by default, in these categories: